vishakanirmal/vishakanirmal.github.io/content/quicktools.md

     </div>
 </div>

+<a id="content"></a>

 >How could smart templates engage Lucid's returning and active users?
 Quick tools was designed to be a new set of dynamic canvas widgets for Lucid Software's virtual canvas tools, including Lucidchart, Lucidspark, and Lucidscale.
-Throughout this work, I helped to lead the strategic and design work for this project.
+Throughout this project, I led the strategic and design work.
 Initiating from my team's winning hackathon project, this work **launched to all Lucid users in June 2024.**

 ## My contributions
 <div class="info-container">